Podlasie: World War I and interbellum

-During World War I the area was occupied by the German Empire, with most of the Vistula Land falling under the Government General of Warsaw (later the Central Powers puppet Kingdom of Poland) while the areas further east, including Białystok and the Suwałki Governorate, fell under Ober Ost.
+During World War I Podlasie was occupied by the German Empire in the summer of 1915, with most of the Vistula Land falling under the Government General of Warsaw (later the Central Powers puppet Kingdom of Poland) while the areas further east, including Białystok and the Suwałki Governorate, fell under Ober Ost (mostly in the Bialystok-Grodno District, which was later merged with the Lithuania District governed from Vilna).

+With the German occupation, schools began instruction in national languages, including in Belarusian for that minority, and Germanization was pursued with mandatory German classes beginning in 1918.
+In the autumn of 1916, a Belarusian teachers seminary was created in Svislach east of Podlasie (today in Belarus), and in all, around 350 Belarusian schools were created.